CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 ### Step 8: Model Training

 **What it does:** Runs `model.fit()` for up to 55 epochs with both callbacks active.

-Training typically converges within 30–45 epochs on a T4 GPU.
+In this run, training halted at **epoch 34** when early stopping fired, with weights restored from **epoch 26** (the validation loss minimum, 0.9671).
+The plateau schedule reduced the learning rate three times: to 2×10⁻⁴ at epoch 14, 4×10⁻⁵ at epoch 25, and 8×10⁻⁶ at epoch 30.
+The first reduction produced the clearest single improvement in the run, with validation accuracy rising from 58.37% to 61.91% within one epoch, indicating the model had been oscillating rather than converging at the initial rate.
+Subsequent reductions yielded little further gain.

 A hyperparameter audit cell follows immediately after, printing every choice (batch size, image size, epochs, optimiser, augmentation settings, callback patience, architecture summary) so the notebook is self-documenting when shared or published.